-The spores of a puffball, if inhaled, can lead to Lycoperdonitis which causes inflammation of the alveoli in the lungs when inhaled in large quantities.
-This was discovered through an old nosebleed cure (I don’t know if while contracting Lycoperdonitis this can cure a nosebleed).
+If inhaled in large quantities, Puffball spores can lead to Lycoperdonitis which causes inflammation of the alveoli in the lungs.
+This was discovered through an old nosebleed cure; however, I don’t know if contracting Lycoperdonitis can cure nosebleeds…

-Also in 1967 eight teenagers from Wisconsin snorted some Puffball spores looking for a high but ended up hospitalised for four weeks, it’s reported that the spores germinated to hyphae stage in the lungs and had to be treated with fungicide.
+More shockingly, in 1967 eight teenagers from Wisconsin snorted Puffball spores whilst searching for a ‘high’, but ended up hospitalised for four weeks!
+It is reported that the spores germinated to hyphae stage in the lungs and had to be treated with a fungicide.

-There have been no human fatalities associated with Puffballs but dogs breathing in large amounts of spores have died.
+There have been no human fatalities associated with Puffballs, but dogs breathing in large amounts of the spores have died.

-The spores have many sharp microscopic spines and can cause severe irritation of the lung and equally can be bad if you get the spores in your eyes.
+The spores have many sharp microscopic spines which can cause severe irritation of the lungs.
+It can be equally as bad if you get the spores in your eyes.

-It’s not all bad with the spores though, smithies used to keep Puffballs in the forge to help heal burns or as a styptic to stop bleeding.
-It turns out they knew what they were doing as the spores are a good antibacterial, antifungal and antimicrobial, dealing with Bacillus subtilis, Staphylococcus aureus, Streptococcus pyogenes, Salmonella typhimurium, Escherichia coli and Pseudomonas aeruquinosa as effectively as the antibiotic ampicillin.
+It’s not all bad news with the spores though, smithies used to keep Puffballs in the forge to help heal burns and as a styptic to stop bleeding.
+As it turns out they knew what they were doing; these spores are antibacterial, antifungal and antimicrobial, fighting Bacillus subtilis, Staphylococcus aureus, Salmonella typhimurium and Escherichia coli (the list goes on) as effectively as the antibiotic Ampicillin!

 The fungus starts white throughout but when mature the interior turns yellow to purple to brown and becomes many millions of spores called a gleba with a paper thin skin holding them together.
-The mushrooms are then light enough to be blown around, spreading the spores, or rain drops can help as well.
+The mushrooms are then light enough to be blown around, therefore spreading the spores.

-One raindrop hitting the mushroom can cause the spores to shoot out of the fungi at a velocity of about 100 cm/second to form a centimetre tall cloud one-hundredth of a second after impact.
+Even one raindrop hitting the mushroom can cause the spores to shoot out of the fungi at a velocity of about 100 cm/second.
+This forms a centimetre tall cloud one-hundredth of a second after impact.
 A single puff like this can release over a million spores in the Common Puffball, the spores being typically 3.5 to 4 microns in size.